Our Family’s Favorite Thanksgiving Tradition: The Recipes!

-Our Family’s Favorite Thanksgiving Recipes
+Our Family’s Favorite Thanksgiving Tradition and Recipes

 Here are a few of the recipes that have become traditional thanksgiving fare for my family.
 I couldn’t imagine the big day without these tasty eats on the table!
 Some we’ve made for ages now and some are new favorites that we look forward to diving into for years to come.
 Enjoy!

 These sassy stuffed mushrooms were one of the very first recipes I learned how to make thanks to my momma!
 They were her go-to Thanksgiving appetizer of choice and my siblings and I were (and still are!)
 OBSESSED to say the least.

 I remember helping her stuff them as a kiddo while my younger siblings eagerly crowded around, waiting to faceplant into the tray the second we pulled them from the oven.
 No matter how many we made there never seemed to be enough, and they were always gone in an instant, even if it meant burning our mouths on them the second the plate hit the counter.

 I’m pretty sure none of us even liked mushrooms, but stuffed mushrooms were always and forever in a class of their own.
 Tender mushroom caps over-stuffed with a garlicky buttery breadcrumb topping and baked until golden brown… whether my mom made a 14 or 40, they were always devoured in an instant, with at least one kiddo begging for more.
 Me.
 It was usually me.
 To this day I still can’t get enough of these garlicky mushrooms!